 Emissions source Actions to improve data quality Responsibility Completion date Rental cars Work with supplier to collect better data on vehicle type for rental cars.
-Craig Reid, Advisor - Property and Facilities 30/06/2022 Taxis Investigate if we can collect the vehicle and fuel type of taxis we take.
-Craig Reid, Advisor - Property and Facilities 30/06/2022 Waste to landfill Start weighing waste in all offices by July 2022.
-Craig Reid, Advisor - Property and Facilities 30/06/2022 Water supply Consider installing water meters in our offices.
+Craig Reid, Advisor - Property and Facilities 31/12/2022 Taxis Investigate if we can collect the vehicle and fuel type of taxis we take.
+Craig Reid, Advisor - Property and Facilities 31/12/2022 Waste to landfill Start weighing waste in all offices by August 2022.
+Craig Reid, Advisor - Property and Facilities 1/08/2022 Water supply Consider installing water meters in our offices.
 Darren Press, Manager Property and Facilities 31/12/2022 Wellington office utilities Review methodology for measuring and apportioning water, gas and electricity in the Wellington office.
-We have engaged Smart Power to help with this. , , 30/06/2022 Working from home & travel to work Investigate if we can add questions about travel to work and electricity use while working from home to an existing staff survey.
-30/06/2022 General Work with accounts payable to improve coding for MasterCard and reimbursement claims.
-Melissa Ho, Senior Business & Data Analyst 30/06/2022 General Work with suppliers to get data supplied regularly in a useful format where possible, e.g. set up recurring reports or get access to self-service downloadable data.
-Ongoing
+We have engaged Smart Power to help with this.
+Darren Press, Manager Property and Facilities 31/12/2022 General Work with accounts payable to improve coding for MasterCard and reimbursement claims.
+Melissa Ho, Senior Business & Data Analyst 31/12/2022 General Work with suppliers to get data supplied regularly in a useful format where possible, e.g. set up recurring reports or get access to self-service downloadable data.
+Various team members Ongoing